Ken Campbell

-Kenneth Victor Campbell (10 December 1941 – 31 August 2008) was an English actor, writer and director known for his work in experimental theatre.
+Kenneth Victor Campbell (10 December 1941 – 31 August 2008) was an English actor, director and writer.
+He was known for his work in experimental theatre.
 He has been called "a one-man dynamo of British theatre".

 Campbell achieved notoriety in the 1970s for his nine-hour adaptation of the science-fiction trilogy Illuminatus! and his 22-hour staging of Neil Oram's play cycle The Warp.
 The Guinness Book of Records listed the latter as the longest play in the world.

 The Independent said that, "In the 1990s, through a series of sprawling monologues packed with arcane information and freakish speculations on the nature of reality, he became something approaching a grand old man of the fringe, though without ever discarding his inner enfant terrible."
 The Times labelled Campbell a one-man whirlwind of comic and surreal performance.

 Michael Coveney, in an obituary in The Guardian, described him as "one of the most original and unclassifiable talents in the British theatre of the past half-century.
 A genius at producing shows on a shoestring and honing the improvisational capabilities of the actors who were brave enough to work with him."
 The artistic director of the Liverpool Everyman and Playhouse said, "He was the door through which many hundreds of kindred souls entered a madder, braver, brighter, funnier and more complex universe."

 Early life and career

-Campbell was born in Ilford, Essex, the son of Elsie (née Handley) and Anthony Colin Campbell, who was a telegrapher.
+Campbell was born on 10 December 1941 in Ilford, Essex, the son of Elsie (née Handley) and Anthony Colin Campbell, who was a telegrapher.
 He staged his first performances in the bathroom of his childhood home: "I was three years old and helped by my invisible friend, Peter Jelp, I put on shows for the characters in the linoleum."